jonathanheilmann/ext-jh_magnificpopup/Documentation/Changelog/Index.rst

          0.4.0

    :Changes:
-         \* Added option to easy use animation effects for Magnific Popup (please see chapter Developer->Animation Effects Hook)
+         \* Added option to easy use animation effects for Magnific Popup (please see chapter Development->Animation Effects Hook)

          \* Added Signal for showAction